t-rex-tileserver/t-rex-website/content/doc/reference.md

 `simplify`: true | false

 Simplify geometry (lines and polygons).
+Can be overridden in a layer's query configuration.

 Supported for PostGIS layer only.